 Cabot produces many lactose-free cheeses.
 Some of our cheeses that contain zero (0) grams of lactose include Cheddar, Light Cheddar, Monterey Jack, Pepper Jack and Muenster.

 The removal of lactose occurs naturally during the cheese making process.
 Please look for the Lactose-Free icon on the packaging of your favorite Cabot cheese products to be sure they are naturally lactose-free cheese.Learn more about Lactose-Free Cheese »

 It’s widely known that dairy products, such as Greek Yogurt, are naturally high in calcium and protein.
 However did you know that Vitamin D—another critical nutrient for healthy bones—is also found in these dairy products?

 Vitamin D aids in the body’s absorption of calcium and may also affect the mood-lifting brain chemical known as serotonin.
 So how much calcium do you need?Browse our Dairy Products now »

-As a farmer-owned cooperative, Cabot works in partnership with the Vermont Dairy Industry, the Vermont Cheese Council, and state agencies including Agriculture and Tourism.
-And since we are a small state, we work closely with our friends and neighbors in related industries.
-So if you have a question we can’t answer, chances are we know someone who can!
+As a farmer-owned co-operative, Cabot works in partnership with the Vermont Dairy Industry, the Vermont Cheese Council, and state agencies including Agriculture and Tourism.
+We also work closely with our friends and neighbors in related industries.
+If you have a question we can’t answer, chances are we know someone who can!